DanTCIM/ASOP_RNN/README.md

 ## What the model output looks like
 The model is hallucinating.
 However, ASOP may appear like this for non-actuaries!

-The following GIF shows multiple illustrative instances.
+The following animated GIF shows multiple illustrative instances.
 ![ASOP RNN Animation](images/ASOP_RNN_Animated.gif)

 ## Model structure